SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are aware of the profound significance of SMEs being embedded in the regional economy.
+Upon completing this course, alumni are aware of the profound significance of SMEs being embedded in the regional economy.
 These regional ties of SMEs are a key success factor and have experienced a considerable surge in theoretical consideration in comparison to globalization.
-Students understand that especially the social capital tied up in cluster commons, as well as the multiple informal institutions, promote not only regional but also SME growth.
+Alumni understand that especially the social capital tied up in cluster commons, as well as the multiple informal institutions, promote not only regional but also SME growth.

 Superior module: